lpoto/discord-utility-bot/docs/CONFIG.md

 MYSQL_LOGGING=<0-50>
 ```

-**NOTE**  tables and indexes on the database will be created automatically
+**NOTE**  Tables and indexes on the database will be created automatically.

 ## Running the bot in a docker container